simbu07/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 distance to an object = ((speed of sound in the air)*time)/2 speed of sound in the air at 20ºC (68ºF) = 343m/s

-### FIGURE 01 CIRCUIT OF INTERFACING ULTRASONIC SENSOR
+### FIGURE 01 CIRCUIT OF INTERFACING ULTRASONIC SENSOR:

 ![image](ex4robo.png)